-Bachelor of Arts graduates with a major in Sociology gain an understanding of the social forces influencing how and why people think and act in particular ways.
-They possess the conceptual and methodological tools to analyse social norms and institutions and to make sense of social change.
-About studying Sociology At a time in which citizens, governments and corporations alike are calling for solutions to urgent social problems, training in Sociology equips graduates with the skills to pose the right problems and to address them effectively.
-Sociology is not content to treat the changing fortunes of individuals as merely personal or accidental, but provides tools to connect them to wider social forces, institutions, diverse forms of power and processes of social change.
-Sociology focuses on the factors and issues that have a direct bearing on peoples' quality of life and sense of identity.
+Bachelor of Arts students majoring in Sociology gain a deep, researchbased understanding of the social forces influencing how and why people think and act in particular ways.
+They learn conceptual and methodological approaches to analyse social norms and institutions and to understand social change.
+About studying Sociology At a time when citizens, governments, and corporations alike are calling for solutions to urgent social problems, sociology training equips graduates with the skills to ask critical questions about social processes and problems and address these effectively through research.
+Sociology is not content to treat the changing fortunes of individuals as merely personal or accidental, but provides tools to connect them to broader political, economic, and cultural forces and processes of social change.
+Sociology focuses on the factors and issues that directly affect people's quality of life and sense of identity.
 The research sociologists generate is critically informed and methodologically diverse.
-It helps citizens and policymakers challenge common-sense ideas about the causes of social problems, such as inequality, criminality, social malaise and conflict, illness, climate change and so on.
+It helps citizens and policymakers challenge common-sense ideas about the causes of social problems, such as inequality, marginality, conflict, illness, climate change and so on.
 Sociologists study all aspects of social life.
-These include the effects of transformations in science and technology, education, work and leisure arrangements, family life, media and popular culture, including human and non-human activities on social media.
-Sociologists study health and medicine, urbanisation, global economies and migration, religiosity and spirituality, social movements and environmental change.
+These include the effects of transformations in science and technology, education, work and leisure arrangements, family life, media and popular culture, environmental use and governance.
+Sociologists study and make an impact in areas such as health and medicine, urban studies, embodiment, gender and sexuality, global economies and migration, religiosity and spirituality, social movements and environmental change.
 Career opportunities A sociology degree provides students with a cognitive and transferable skill set and empowers them to participate effectively in wider intellectual and policy debates about key social issues.
 It is therefore a recognised and valued qualification.
-Sociology graduates develop career trajectories in many fields including policymaking, journalism and diplomacy, project management, migrant and ethnic affairs, market research, services for the aged, community development, welfare policy and administration, women's issues, human resources, youth and family services, crime and justice services, workforce research and health services.
+Sociology graduates develop career trajectories in many fields including policymaking, journalism and diplomacy, project management, advocacy, migrant and ethnic affairs, market research, services for the aged, community development, welfare policy and administration, women's issues, human resources, youth and family services, crime and justice services, workforce research and public health.
 Graduates may find employment in federal, state and local government departments and research agencies, in community service organisations and NGOs, and in the commercial sector.
-Sociology at the ANU ANU is ranked number one in Australia and 19th in the world for sociology.1 Sociology at ANU is available as a major or minor within the Bachelor of Arts.
-Sociology students benefit from the discipline's international profile, from being taught by world-leading scholars, and from exposure to cutting edge research findings and practices.
-Key issues covered in the sociology curriculum include technology and the media, surveillance and criminality, risk and everyday life, posthuman bodies, dangerous consumption, populism, health and illness, classical and contemporary social theory, social policy and more.
+Sociology at the ANU ANU is ranked number one in Australia and 23th in the world for sociology.
+Sociology at ANU is available as a major or minor within the Bachelor of Arts.
+Sociology students benefit from the discipline's international profile, from being taught by world-leading scholars, and from exposure to cutting-edge research findings and practices.
+Key issues covered in the sociology curriculum include technology and the media, surveillance and criminality, risk and everyday life, environmental and animal studies, dangerous consumption, populism, health and illness, classical and contemporary social theory, social policy and more.
 Students in sociology learn to:

-- understand how ethnicity, class, gender, sexuality, age, religion and nationality shape social experience - use sociological concepts to understand social inequalities and conflicts and produce blueprints for change - assess critically the merits of competing theoretical perspectives and methodological approaches used in social sciences and humanities scholarship - develop advanced skills in critical and creative thinking, information sourcing, research design and administration, idea development and dissemination.
-Flexible Double Degrees The Bachelor of Arts can be combined with degrees in Law, Business or Science as part of the ANU Flexible Double Degree program.
+- understand how ethnicity, class, gender, sexuality, age, religion and nationality shape social experience - use sociological concepts to understand social inequalities and conflicts and produce blueprints for change - assess critically the merits of competing theoretical perspectives and methodological approaches used in social sciences scholarship - develop advanced skills in critical and creative thinking, information sourcing, research design and administration, idea development and dissemination.
+Flexible Double Degrees TEQSA Provider ID: PRV12002 (Australian University) | CRICOS Provider #00120C The Bachelor of Arts can be combined with degrees in Law, Business or Science as part of the ANU Flexible Double Degree program.
 For a full list of degree combinations see anu.edu.au/study/study-options/flexible-double